-Let’s see how this function works when we provide following references:
+Let’s see how this function works when we provide the following references:

-Suppose we wish to find out the number of columns in a range then this function is useful.
+Suppose we wish to find out the number of columns in a range.
 The most basic formula used is = COLUMNS(rng).

 In the first reference above, we used the COLUMNS function to get the number of columns from range A6:F6.
 We got the result as 6 as shown in the screenshot below:

-So, this function counted the number of columns and returned numerical value as result.
+So, this function counted the number of columns and returned a numerical value as the result.

-Lastly, when we provided the formula F1:F9, I counted the number of columns as 1 and the function returned the result accordingly.
+Lastly, when we provided the formula F1:F9, it counted the number of columns as 1 and the function returned the result accordingly.

 Thus, in this function, “array” can be an array, an array formula, or a reference to a single contiguous group of cells.

-Using Columns with other formulas.
-If we wish to get the address of the first cell in a named range, we can use the ADDRESS function together with ROW and COLUMN functions.
+Using Columns with other formulas: If we wish to get the address of the first cell in a named range, we can use the ADDRESS function together with the ROW and COLUMN functions.
 The formula to be used is below:

 What happens in this formula is that the ADDRESS function builds an address based on a row and column number.
 Then, we use the ROW function to generate a list of row numbers, which are then shifted by adding ROWS(B5:D5)-1, so that the first item in the array is the last row number: